Although my work incorporates data from a diverse set of disciplines, my own tools principally lie within three areas:

-The detailed association and arrangement of structures in a fault zone are a record of the physics and the mechanisms that govern fault behavior.
-Exhumed fault and fracture networks provide the critical observations to develop and test the mechanic that explain the behavior of the brittle earth.
+The type, associating, and geometry of structures in a fault zone are a record of the physics and the mechanisms that govern fault behavior.
+Exhumed fault and fracture networks provide the critical observations to develop and test the mechanical models that explain the behavior of the brittle earth.

 - Detailed structure maps: getting on the outcrop is essential to identifying the type, timing, and relationships among structures comprising a fault or system of fractures

-- Laboratory analysis (thin sections): and then their is seeing how a structure is organized from the micron to the grain scale
+- Laboratory analysis (thin sections, X-ray diffraction, X-ray fluorescence): seeing types of materials, pore space, and how they are organized in a structure from the micron to the grain scale

-- Balloon & Drone Photogtraphy: Detailed basemaps for these observations can now be built from low leve, high resolution imaging tools
+- Balloon & UAV Photography/Photogrammetry & LiDAR: Detailed basemaps for these observations can now be built from low level, high resolution imaging tools

 The brittle crust extends to many kilometers depths.
-Essential mechanics governing faults, earthquakes, and reservoir systems occur at depths only accessible through boreholes.
+Direct observation of the mechanics governing faults, earthquakes, and reservoir systems occur at depths only accessible through boreholes.
 Using boreholes we can observe fractures and faults and the stress states imposed on them.